Astrocytoma prognosis

 Almost 90% of children survive for 5 years or more after surgery.

-A grade 4 astrocytoma is called a glioblastoma.
-The average survival time is 12-18 months.
-Sadly, only 25% of glioblastoma patients survive more than one year, and only 5% of patients survive more than five years.
+The average survival time for a grade 4 astrocytoma is 12-18 months.
+Sadly, only 25% of people with a grade 4 astrocytoma survive more than one year, and only 5% survive more than five years.

 Receiving information about an astrocytoma prognosis